cgwire/kitsu/installation/README.md

 # Installation

+## Cloud Hosting

+If your version of Kitsu is hosted and maintained by CGWire, you don't have anything to install.
+Simply, connect to the URL that was given to you to start using Kitsu!

+## Self-Hosting

 To run properly, Kitsu requires Zou, the database API.
 Information related to both modules installation are located in the Zou installation documentation.